 Twitter for SEO

-How to Productively Use Twitter for SEO of websites in 2024.
+How to Productively Use Twitter for SEO of your website in 2024.

 Twitter underwent a major overhall in 2022 - Twitter's Next Chapter: Insights into the X Rebrand.
 It still remains a major social media platform, with popularity in various countries and across demographics that some platforms are lagging.
 We focus on the value of using the now X platform for Search Engine Optimisation (SEO).